 In addition to derivative contracts (note 5b), the Plan enters into commitments and guarantees related to the funding of investments.
-Future commitments to fund investments include investments in infrastructure, real estate and private equity limited partnership agreements.
+Future commitments to fund investments include investments in infrastructure, real estate, private equity and private debt limited partnership agreements.
 The future commitments are generally payable on demand based on the capital needs of the investment.
-As at December 31, 2015, these future commitments amounted to \$1,447 million (2014 -\$870 million).
-The maximum amount payable under guarantees provided as part of investment transactions was \$76 million as at December 31, 2015 (2014 - \$76 million).
+As at December 31, 2016, these future commitments amounted to \$1,836 million (2015 - \$1,447 million).
+Other future contractual commitments amount to \$58 million (2015 - \$0).
+The maximum amount payable under guarantees provided as part of investment transactions was \$47 million as at December 31, 2016 (2015 - \$76 million).
 Guarantees and commitments are often provided as part of developing or holding an investment and as such often have no fixed expiration date.